piteren/pypoks/README.md

 <!--SKIP_FIX-->
 ![](images/pypoks_logo.png)

-## Deep Reinforcement Learning (DRL) with Neural Network (NN) based Agent in NL Texas Holdem Poker Game Environment with Python & PyTorch
+## Deep Reinforcement Learning (DRL) with Neural Network (NN) based Agent in NL Texas Hold'em Poker Game Environment with Python & PyTorch

 ### Research Scope of the Project (ML/RL):
 - Testbed for different RL concepts like PG, A3C, PPO, and their modifications